Updated October 9, 2019.

 - This total also includes the various software and hardware necessary to complete back office reporting, polling, credit card and gift card transactions.

-- You must have a back office PC with Internet access and a fully integrated POS system with full Internet access.
-You must also have an all-in-one printer unit that scans, prints, copies, and faxes.
+- You must have a back office PC, Android or Apple tablet, and a fully integrated POS system, each with Internet access.
+You must also have an All-In-One printer unit that scans, prints, copies, and faxes.

 - The franchisor provides initial training to your initial Operating Principal and General Manager at no charge.
 These estimates include only your out-of-pocket costs associated with the training of the Operating Principal and General Manager (including travel, room, and board).

-- These amounts do not include any fees or expense for training any other personnel.
+- These amounts do not include any fees or expenses for training any other personnel.

 - Training is for an 11-day period.

 - You must purchase business cards, brochures, and other written materials for use in the franchise business.
-You will typically purchase amounts that may last as long as 6 months.
+You will typically purchase a 6-month supply.

 - These are estimates of the costs for obtaining local business licenses that typically remain in effect for 1 year.
 These figures do not include occupancy and construction permits that were included in the leasehold improvement costs.